 Starting university is an exciting time for your child, and we want to help you support them on their journey.

-This guide will answer some of your questions about their transition to higher education and give you an insight into life at Leeds Trinity University.
+This page will answer some of your questions about their path from school or college to university and give you an insight into life at Leeds Trinity University.

 Thinking about the future